Quantifying the overall effect of biotic interactions on species distributions along environmental gradients: Material and methods

 \subsection{The statistical model of ELGRIN}

-\paragraph{Model description} We consider a set of random variables $\{\Xil\}_{i \in V^\star}$ taking values in $\{0, 1\}$ and that represent the presence/absence of species $i\in V^\star$ at location $l\in \{1,\ldots,L\}$.
-We rely on a {\it Markov random field} \citep[see for instance][]{bre99} to model the dependencies between species occurrences at location $l$.
-These dependencies are encoded through the metanetwork $G^\star$.
+\paragraph{Model description} \blue{The aim of ELGRIN model is to factorise the joint species presence distribution between a Grinnellian part, that consists in a regression on environmental covariables, and an Eltonian part that quantifies association strengths between species distribution according to the metanetwork.
+More formally,} we consider a set of random variables $\{\Xil\}_{i \in V^\star}$ taking values in $\{0, 1\}$ and that represent the presence/absence of species $i\in V^\star$ at location $l\in \{1,\ldots,L\}$.
+We rely on a {\it Markov random field} \citep[see for instance][]{bre99} to model the dependencies between species occurrences at location $l$. \blue{This is a multivariate model that encodes statistical dependencies between species distribution using a network}. \blue{In our ELGRIN model,} these dependencies are encoded through the metanetwork $G^\star$.
 For each location $l\in \{1,\ldots,L\}$, we thus assume that these random variables are distributed according to a Gibbs distribution specifying the joint associations between the species occurrence variables $\{\Xil\}_{i \in V^\star}$, as follows:

-where $\1\{A\}$ is the indicator function of event $A$ (either co-absence $\Xjl =\Xil=0$ or co-presence $\Xjl =\Xil=1$) and $Z$ a normalising constant discussed below.
+where $\1\{A\}$ is the indicator function of event $A$ (either co-absence $\Xjl =\Xil=0$ or co-presence $\Xjl =\Xil=1$), \blue{notation $U^\intercal$ stands for the transpose of vector $U$} and $Z$ a normalising constant discussed below.
 Some model parameters have an ecological interpretation (Table \ref{tab:param}).
-The use of $W_l$ and $W_l^2$ (the vector of coordinate-wise squared values of $W_l$) allows modelling species response to environmental gradient following a bell-shaped relationship, as expected under classical niche theory \citep{cha03}.
+The use of $W_l$ and $W_l^2$ (the vector of coordinate-wise squared values of $W_l$) allows modelling \blue{a quadratic} species response to environmental gradient, following \blue{then} a bell-shaped relationship as expected under classical niche theory \citep{cha03}.

 Sub-equation~\eqref{eq:GRF1} is the Grinnellian part of ELGRIN, as it represents some prior probability of species occurrences independently of their interactions.
 Parameters $a_i,b_i,c_i$ capture the response of species $i$ to environment, seen through a vector of environmental covariates $W_l$.
 The intercepts $a_i$ and $a_l$ are estimated up to a constant only (see Appendix S1: Section~\ref{SI_sec:ident}) and may not be interpreted, whereas the vectors $b_i,c_i$ deal with the species environmental niche, like in a standard species distribution model \citep{guisan_book}.